 —Liz Wiseman, author of the book The Power of Not Knowing

-Acknowledging the limitations of our own perspective, even in our senior, privileged roles, is the starting point for building an inclusive culture.
+Acknowledging the limitations of our perspective, even in our senior, privileged roles, is the starting point for building an inclusive culture.

 I am privileged in some ways.
 I think most of us reading this text are privileged in one way or another.
 And a question that is occupying my mind, and one I think we could all benefit from asking ourselves, is:

 Which perspectives have my privileges shut out of my sight?
-And who should I talk to and engage with, for a more complete picture?
+And who should I talk to and engage with for a more complete picture?